CHTC/recipes/software/Conda/README.md

 ## Using the containers

-For non-interactive HTCondor jobs, you do not need to activate an environment to use the conda packages, nor should you try.
+For non-interactive HTCondor jobs, you do not need to activate an environment to use the conda packages.
 This means that your executable can be a `.sh` or `.py` or script file, so long as their is a proper shebang (the first line, starting with `#!`).
+If, however, you created an environment when building the container (as in the [recipe using the environment.yaml file](conda-env-yaml)), you will need to run the command `source activate` before trying to activate the environment.

-For interactive HTCondor jobs, you will need to first run `conda activate` in order to use the conda packages.
+For interactive HTCondor jobs, you may need to first run `conda activate` in order to use the conda packages.